gregchamberlain/dragon-drop/docs/README.md

 - [ ] Sites with pages for navigation
 - [ ] Drag and Drop site building
 - [ ] Page and Site templates
-- [ ] Compile created site to html/js
+- [ ] Publish site (allow others to see the preview page i.e www.dragon-drop.com/sites/1)

 ## Design Docs